sumirer/MenuGUI/README.md

 # MenuGUI

   A GUI Menu for Nukkit Server..

   More functions are still in development..

-#PS
+PS

   Only support Server version 1.2.2
   <a href="https://github.com/Nukkit/Nukkit">get Nukkit Server</a>

-#How to use
+How to use

   This plugin can edit player's info on player is online

   and Support sales and recycling item by GUI

   support edit shop data in game by GUI

   player can input command open GUI menu

   And then, you can choose function on GUI page

   and Realize these functions

-#Command
+Command

+  you can use this pluin by command
-/gshop   Permission: OP    use: open admin Edit page
+  `/gshop`   Permission: OP    use: open admin Edit page

-/gui     Permission: true  use: open player use menuGUI page\
+  `/gui `    Permission: true  use: open player use menuGUI page\

-#Bug Report
+Bug Report

   If you have any problems in use

   you can Submit issues or Email: 1668961992@qq.com